shan-emacs/emacs-packages-mirrors/melpa/org-superstar-readme.txt

 the goal of inheriting features the author liked about org-bullets while being able to introduce compatibility-breaking changes to it.
-It is largely rewritten, to the point of almost no function being identical to it's org-bullets counterpart.
+It is largely rewritten, to the point of almost no function being identical to its org-bullets counterpart.

 This package is versioned using (the author's understanding of) semantic versioning: "<major>.<minor>.<patch>".